-Will my symptoms return after treatment with a proton pump inhibitor?
+Will my symptoms return after treatment with a proton pump inhibitor (PPI)?

-It is possible that your symptoms might come back if you stop your drug.
+It is possible that your symptoms might come back if you stop your medication.
 If this happens, see your doctor again.

-PPIs may not be suitable for some people.
-For example, people with certain liver problems, or pregnant (but omeprazole is deemed to be safe) or breast-feeding mums.
+PPIs may not be suitable for some people - for example, people with certain liver problems.
+Breast-feeding or pregnant mums should avoid them apart from omeprazole which is deemed to be safe.
 A full list of individuals who should not take a PPI is included with the information leaflet that comes in the medicine packet.
 If you are prescribed or buy a PPI, read this to be sure you are safe to take it.

 What about side-effects?